darkanita/deepseek-hack-benchmark/README.md

 ### 🚀 Quick Start in Codespaces
 1. Click the green **"Code"** button on this repository.
-2. Select **"Codespaces > Create codespace on main"**.
+2. Select **"Codespaces > ... > + New with options"**.
+3. We will use a devcointainer in **"Dev container configutation > DeepSeek Hack Benchmark"***
+4. Click the green **"Create codespace"**
-3. Wait for setup (devcontainer will install everything automatically).
+5. Wait for setup (devcontainer will install everything automatically).
+6. Rename `.env.template` to `.env`
+7. Configure the variables with your information, to know more about [Github Models](https://techcommunity.microsoft.com/blog/educatordeveloperblog/github-model-catalog---getting-started/4212711), to know more about [Azure AI Foundry Models](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/deploy-models-openai)
-4. Explore either of the following notebooks:
+8. Explore either of the following notebooks:
    - `azure_foundry_benchmark.ipynb`
    - `github_model_benchmark.ipynb`